-In this section we define quasi idempotent and quasi weakly hereditary closure operators and show which of the examples in the previous section has these properties.
-Finally we prove under what conditions on the closure operator we have a quasi right(left) factorization structure.
+In this section we define quasi idempotent and quasi weakly hereditary closure operators and we show which one of the examples in the previous section have these properties.
+Finally we prove under what conditions on the closure operator we have another quasi right(left) factorization structure.

-\begin{definition} Suppose that $\mb C$ is a closure operator. $\mb C$ is called:
+\begin{definition} Suppose that $\cx$ has quasi right $\cm$-factorizations and $\mb C$ is a closure operator. $\mb C$ is called: